 The classification of a not-for-profit organization's net assets and its support, revenue, and expenses is based on the existence or absence of donor-imposed restrictions.
-It requires that the amounts for each class of net assets-with donor restrictions and without donor restrictions-be displayed in the balance sheet and that the amounts of change in each of those classes of net assets be displayed in a statement of activities.
+It requires that the amounts for each class of net assets-with donor restrictions and without donor restrictions-be displayed in the statement of financial position and that the amounts of change in each of those classes of net assets be displayed in a statement of activities.